Gratitude: Thank you, practice pieces

 I couldn’t do any of this at my lessons or during my monthly performances.
-But when I was practicing, I could play my way.
+But when I was practiced, I could play my way.

-Other times, though, I thought of my years of playing and practicing piano as a waste.
+Most of the time, though, I thought of my years of practicing piano as a waste.
 I'd never be good enough to play on stage or even as the church pianist.
-I felt bad for all the money and time my parents spent on it, yet I knew deep down that lessons as a kid were the end of the road for me.
+I felt bad for all the money and time my parents spent on it, and I knew deep down that the end of my piano-playing road drew close.

-It wasn’t until the summer before my senior year of high school, that my years of piano playing paid off, though not in the way my mother had hoped it would when she'd started me with lessons ten years before.
+It wasn’t until the summer before my senior year of high school, that my years of piano playing paid off, though not in the way my mother may have imagined when she started me with lessons ten years earlier.

-The summer before my senior year, my piano teacher and I had a separate meeting to discuss my music plans for after high school.
+That summer, my piano teacher and I had a separate meeting to discuss my music plans after high school.
 It was obvious to both of us I did not have what it takes to apply to music schools, like many of her other students my age.

 My stomach hardened.
 I knew this.
 Of course.
 I’d frustrated both of us with my playing and scores at the Guild many times.

-Even with that knowledge, though, this blunt statement was still difficult to hear.
-Instead of what she said, I heard, “You have zero talent and are a waste.”
+But the blunt statement was still difficult to process because instead of what she said, I heard, “You have zero talent and are a waste.”

 She must have seen that reaction in my face because she rushed on.
-“But,” she said, taking my hand and patting it.
-“But you have something else.
-You enjoy music.
-And you have the gift of practice.
-Don’t give up the piano.
-The practice is the point.”
+“But,” she said, taking my hand and patting it, "you have something else.
+You are the best at practice, and it will serve you well.
+Don’t give up piano.
+Practice is the point.”

-But the words, the practice is the point, floated to the top of my thoughts again and again over the years, long after my years of playing piano ended.
-But it wasn’t until I’d been writing regularly for a few years that their meaning clicked for me.
+But her words, the practice is the point, floated through my mind long after my years of playing piano ended.
+Yet it wasn’t until after becoming a writer that their meaning became clear.

 I was re-organizing my large, walk-in closet where I kept a writing secretary.
 On the desk’s shelves collecting dust sat the journals and notebooks I’d filled steadily over the years.
 I pulled them down and set them on the floor, thinking about what to do with them.

 I’d filled so many pages with practice pieces and scenes from prompts and half-formed poems and bits of memoir and brainstorming lists and observations.
-Looking at my stack of books, I remember feeling torn.
+Looking at my stack of books, I felt torn.

 On the one hand, I was thrilled — proud, even — at the amount of writing I’d done.
-It was an achievement to see my practice laid out before me and know that I’d done what I set out to do — write.
+Seeing my practice laid out before me, I knew I’d done what I set out to do — write.

 I read through some older practice notebooks, then some newer.
 While all the writing sounded like me, I saw development and growth.
 I could spot why I’d had trouble with some practice pieces, where the poems needed revision, why a scene didn’t seem to go anywhere.